Crystal Sky: Release and promotion

 "Traffic Lights" was released as the lead single ahead of the album on 1 May 2015.
 The song entered the German singles chart at #14.
 The album followed two weeks later on CD, digital and limited CD+DVD version featuring music videos.

 The next single "Wild & Free was released in September and served as the title track of the German comedy film Fack ju Göhte 2 (2015).
 It was later included on the deluxe CD+DVD version of the album released on 23 October 23, 2015.

 "Beat to My Melody" was released as the third and final single from the album.
 A Remix EP was released on 8 April 2016 via Universal Music.

-In 2017 Crystal Sky was reissued with additional bonus tracks from previous Lena albums.